fazzatti/oi-fifo-soroban-demos/contracts/probation/README.md

-# Asset Controller contract
+# Probation contract

-The Asset Controller contract is a complement to the Classic Asset Wrapper Interface.
-It implements specific rules to apply a probation period during which users will have limits applied to their transactions.
+The Probation contract is a complement to the Enforced Classic Asset Wrapper Interface.
+It implements a Asset Controller interface with specific rules to apply a probation period during which users will have limits applied to their transactions.

 # Getting Started

-Follow the steps below to deploy and interact with the Regulated Asset dApp:
+Follow the steps below to deploy and interact with the Probation contract:

 ## Install Dependencies